 I was an expressive artist, like many of us were when we were children.
 I even sold my intuitive drawings at age five, door to door!
-By grade two, I was already becoming outer directed with my art, as so many of us do when we learn to draw cats with precise circles and triangles.
+By grade two, I was becoming outer-directed with my art, as so many of us do when we learn to draw cats with precise circles and triangles.

-In my twenties I was fully outer directed in my art, copying and learning from others.
-When I first started painting as a gallery artist upon graduation from five years of art and design college, I was a self-doubting perfectionist, and I struggled to find self-esteem through my efforts to be like other popular artists.
+In my twenties I was fully outer-directed in my art, copying and learning from others.
+When I started painting as a gallery artist upon graduation from five years of art and design college, I was a self-doubting perfectionist, and I struggled to find self-esteem through my efforts to be like other popular artists.

 You could say I was painting from my “mask” self.
 I was afraid to be authentic.
-I struggled with a considerable amount of self-doubt and was often looking for outer feedback to tell me that I was good enough.
+I struggled with self-doubt and was often looking for outer feedback to tell me that I was good enough.
 I lived in ways that others expected me to live, rather than creating my own authentic life.

-My pre-planned, paintings were elaborate, technique based, aesthetically considered, and a long labor of hoping to get approval from the outside.
-I studied other artists intensively, tried different styles of painting, and I was fortunate to see my work hanging next to some notable Canadian artists such as Nixie Barton, Grant Leier, George Littlechild, and Ted Harrison.
+My pre-planned, paintings were technique based, aesthetically considered, and a long labor of hoping to get approval from the outside.
+I studied other artists intensively, tried different styles of painting, and I was fortunate to see my work hanging next to some notable Canadian artists.

 A Spiritual Opening

 Ten years ago, I started to share my creative experiences of emotional healing with others.
-Over the past 10 years, my life was focused upon studying nights and weekends to earn my counselling designation in transpersonal counselling psychology, teaching creative healing practices to others around the world through my online therapy practice, and working full-time in Canada’s largest art studio for older adults with cognitive and physical challenges.
+Over the past 10 years, my life was focused upon studying nights and weekends to earn my designation in counselling psychology, teaching creative healing practices to others around the world through my online school, and working full-time in Canada’s largest art studio for older adults with cognitive and physical challenges.

-Working in the art studio with a team of 10 other artists and art therapists for over 9 years was an inspiring process of creative cross-pollination.
-It took me far beyond my personal scope of practice to see how such different ways art making can help people feel calmer, happier, more purposeful and alive.
+Working in the art studio with a team of ten other artists and art therapists for over 9 years was an inspiring process of creative cross-pollination.
+It took me far beyond my personal scope of practice to see how such different ways art-making can help people feel calmer, happier, more purposeful and alive.
 In my community art workshops, my online teachings, my art studio, and non-profit work, I have facilitated art-making processes for people from ages 2-100.

 The Healing Power of Spontaneous Creativity

-Spontaneous creativity has certainly healed and enlightened my life.
+Spontaneous creativity has enlightened my life.
 Creating spontaneously provides a "symbolic emotional release."
 As spontaneous painting teacher Susan Bello explains, "Through the living symbol the Unconscious gradually reveals messages from a higher consciousness.
 Symbols are representations of our greatest selves in seed form.
 They hold our potential."

-I am now a full-time counsellor and online creativity teacher, and I am unabashed in my enthusiasm for the power of present moment, spontaneous creativity as a process that heals emotional pain, enlightens mental darkness and confusion, illuminates possibilities, and releases the very best of what we authentically are into the world.
+I am now a full-time counsellor and online expressive arts educator, and I am unabashed in my enthusiasm for the power of present moment, spontaneous creativity as a process that heals emotional pain, enlightens mental darkness and confusion, illuminates possibilities, and releases the very best of what we authentically are into the world.

 When we are honest and deeply accountable, we can heal what feels dark and denied inside.
-When we express and share the hard stuff - we transform.
-I feel blessed to regularly meet people who are willing to share their stories of creative healing.
-Honest, spontaneous creativity takes us beyond the dark personal psychological patterning that we are so often stuck in, by opening us up to the gifts that we lost in the process of enduring our heartbreaks and traumas.
+When we express the hard stuff - we transform.
+Honest, spontaneous creativity takes us beyond the dark personal psychological patterning that we are so often stuck in, by opening us up to the gifts that we buried underneath our heartbreaks and traumas.

-We are each creators that have the potential to transform darkness into the light.
-I love that life - when seen creatively - brings out what is hidden and unacknowledged inside into the present moment to be seen engaged with, and finally accepted, understood, loved, and integrated.
+I love that life - when seen creatively - brings out what is hidden and unacknowledged inside into the present moment to be seen engaged with, accepted, understood, loved, and integrated.
 Spontaneous creativity kindly and colorfully offers up the next emotional layer to be healed in a way that can be safely and gently held.